terrier-org/ecir2021tutorial/README.md

 # IR From Bag-of-words to BERT and Beyond through Practical Experiments

-This is the official of the "*IR From Bag-of-words to BERT and Beyond through Practical Experiments*", an [ECIR 2021](https://www.ecir2021.eu) full-day tutorial with [PyTerrier](https://github.com/terrier-org/pyterrier) and [OpenNIR](https://opennir.net) search toolkits.
+This is the official repository of "*IR From Bag-of-words to BERT and Beyond through Practical Experiments*", an [ECIR 2021](https://www.ecir2021.eu) full-day tutorial with [PyTerrier](https://github.com/terrier-org/pyterrier) and [OpenNIR](https://opennir.net) search toolkits.

 # About the tutorial